 Known for his work with Oasis and his solo career, Noel Gallagher has collaborated with Gibson on two new guitars.
-The first is a recreation of his 1960 ES-355 guitar and the second is an acoustic guitar.
+The first is a recreation of his 1960 ES-355 guitar, and the second is an acoustic guitar.

-Gibson has recreated Gallagher’s 1960 ES-355 guitar, a guitar that he’s used to performing at stages and studios around the world for decades.
+Gibson has recreated Gallagher’s 1960 ES-355 guitar, a guitar that he’s used to performing at stages and studios worldwide for decades.
 The guitar is now available for purchase.
 The guitar features historically accurate appointments, including a maple center block, red spruce bracing, a mahogany neck, and a bound tortoiseshell pickguard.
 The guitar also features a hand-signed Certificate of Authenticity.
 The guitar is available for purchase at the Gibson online store.

 The guitar is priced at $9,999.
 The guitar features a mahogany neck and a 22-fret ebony fingerboard.
 The guitar is also equipped with a Bigsby B7 vibrato tailpiece.
 It also features a Varitone switch.
 The guitar comes with a hard shell case.

 The second guitar is a replica of Noel Gallagher’s J-150 acoustic.
 The guitar was used for the High Flying Birds band.
 It’s currently the guitarist’s main stage guitar.
-The guitar is also part of Gallagher’s personal collection.
+The guitar is also part of Gallagher’s collection.
 The guitar was part of an Artpeges auction at Hotel Drouot.
 The guitar was restored by Philippe Dubreuille in 2011.
 The guitar sold for EUR385,500 in Paris.

-The Gibson Custom Shop Noel Gallagher guitars are available for purchase at the Gibson online store.
+The Gibson Custom Shop Noel Gallagher guitars are available at the Gibson online store.
 The guitar features a hand-rubbed Historic Thin finish.
 The guitar also features a figured maple back and a Sitka spruce top.
 The guitar also includes a gold Varitone switch.

 Gibson has honored Noel Gallagher with a reissue of his 1960 Gibson ES-355 guitar, modeled after the famous guitar he played on early Oasis tours.
-He also used Epiphone Rivieras, which provided an amazing live experience.
+He also used Epiphone Rivieras, which provided a unique live experience.
 In addition, Epiphone is honored to welcome Gallagher back into its core lineup.
 The company was granted access to the original Gallagher guitar and has incorporated historical elements into the new model.
 Its slim-taper neck and volute are reminiscent of the guitars he played on his famous Oasis albums.